How do I know if I need an artificial knee joint?

 8. Why a knee specialist is so important – and why Prof. Kutzner in Mainz is an excellent choice

-If you suffer from persistent knee pain, limited mobility or typical complaints of advanced knee osteoarthritis, then the choice of the treating doctor is a crucial factor for your later treatment success.
-An artificial knee joint, a knee prosthesis or a knee TEP are among the most complex orthopedic procedures – and require the highest technical skill, a lot of experience and a fine sense of what solution is really meaningful for the individual patient.
+If you suffer from persistent knee pain, movement restrictions or the typical symptoms of advanced knee osteoarthritis, then the choice of treating physician is a decisive factor for your later treatment success.
+A artificial knee joint, a knee prosthesis or also a knee TKR belong to the most complex orthopedic procedures – and require the highest technical skill, extensive experience and a fine sense for which solution is truly appropriate for the individual patient.

 Why expertise makes the difference

-Not every painful knee needs an immediate prosthesis.
-Sometimes a joint-preserving therapy is sufficient, sometimes a partial joint replacement like a unicompartmental knee arthroplasty (UKA) is the clearly better choice.
-An experienced knee specialist reliably recognizes these differences.
+Not every painful knee needs a prosthesis immediately.
+Sometimes a joint-preserving therapy is sufficient, sometimes a partial joint replacement such as a unicondylar prosthesis (UKA) the clearly better choice.
+An experienced knee specialist recognizes these differences reliably zuverlässig.

 An expert: